CAD Associate Degree Program

-Students with a background in computer-aided design can be prepared to start careers as CAD Designers, CAD Technicians, CAD Operators, CAD Detailers or Technical Illustrators.
-From there, they can expect to advance to careers in a number of industries including Aerospace, Architecture, Civil, Electrical, Engineering, Fire Protection, Marine, Mechanical, Process Piping or Structural.
-NCC provides the tools needed for career success by offering a curriculum that utilizes the latest software and technology including digital manufacturing and 3D Printing.
+Northampton Community College provides the tools needed for career success by offering a curriculum that utilizes the latest software and technology including digital manufacturing and 3D Printing.
 Students are guided through problem-solving activities and design projects that promote individual and team effort, as well as creativity.
+Graduates study key skills that lead to successful careers in CAD, including work breakdown structure (WBS), presentation best practices, and how to work both independently and as a team.

 Take the Next Step

-NCC students and graduates of the CAD and CADD programs have access to our career placement and counseling services.
-Find out how you can begin your computer-aided design and drafting degree at Northampton Community College.
+NCC students and graduates have access to our career placement and counseling services.
+Earning your associate degree in computer-aided design will prepare you to start a career as a:

 Computer Aided Design Career Paths